CodeByD3v/OIBSIP/README.md

 ## 🙌 Acknowledgment

-This repository was created as part of my **Oasis Infobyte Machine Learning Internship**.
+This repository was created as part of my **Oasis Infobyte Data Science Internship**.
-Grateful for the learning experience that enhanced my understanding of practical ML applications.
+Grateful for the learning experience that enhanced my understanding of practical data science concepts and model building.

 ---